jbellsey/redux-model-utils/docs/example.md

     // we set the "waitable" option below. actionMap = {

-        // this action is semi-private. to create a truly private action you cannot use
+        // this action is private, usable only within this module.
-        // an action map. instead, use makeActionCreator. the [actions.md] doc explains this.
+        // see the use of "severPrivateActions" below
         _setLocation: {
+            private: true,
             params:  'location', // only one param for the action creator

             // the reducer is atomic, only used for this one action, which makes it trivial.